Removal of cannabis from Schedule I of the Controlled Substances Act: Washington

 On Nov.
 6, 2012, Washington voters passed Initiative 502, making the state one of the first two in the nation to legalize the recreational use of marijuana for individuals over the age of 21.

 Wisconsin

-Gary Storck sent a letter to the Controlled Substances board in August 2011 requesting procedures to file a petition, which was discussed at the September 2011 Controlled Substances Board Meeting.
+Gary Storck sent a letter to the controlled substances board in August 2011 requesting procedures to file a petition, which was discussed at the September 2011 controlled substances board meeting.

-The Wisconsin Controlled Substances board has authority to reschedule cannabis pursuant to the rule-making procedures of ch.
-227.
+The Wisconsin controlled substances board has authority to reschedule cannabis pursuant to the rule-making procedures of chapter 227.

 Drafters planned to submit a petition to the Controlled Substances Board in early 2012.

 In 2018, Wisconsin voters approved non-binding referendums to legalize medical or recreational marijuana.
-However, the Legislature has yet to act.